v-y-archive/Nokia-Networks-challenge/README.md

-# Hello, this is Nokia Networks test task
+# Hello, this is Nokia Networks challenge

 ```
 $ make test